 Donated services are not reflected in this financial statement.
-The value of services performed by the volunteer firefighters has not been determined by the District and is therefore not recorded.
+The value of services performed by the volunteer firefighters has not been determined by the District and is not recorded.

 Expenditures are generally recognized under the modified accrual basis of accounting when the related fund liability is incurred.
-Exceptions to this general rule include principal and interest on long-term debt, which are recognized when due, and any service or payroll related taxes, fringes and benefits, which vest or accumulate, which are charged as an expenditure when paid or when they are to be paid with currently available resources.
+Exceptions to this general rule include principal and interest on general long-term debt, which are recognized when due, and any service or payroll related taxes, fringes and benefits, which vest or accumulate, which are charged as an expenditure when paid or when they are to be paid with currently available resources.

-Because of their spending measurement focus, expenditure recognition for governmental funds excludes amounts represented by noncurrent liabilities.
-Since they do not affect net current assets, such long-term amounts are not recognized as governmental fund expenditures or fund liabilities.
-They are instead reported as liabilities in the Non-Current Governmental Liabilities Account Group.
+Because of their spending measurement focus, expenditure recognition for governmental fund types excludes amounts represented by noncurrent assets and liabilities.
+Since they do not affect net current assets, such long-term amounts are not recognized as governmental fund type assets or liabilities.
+They are instead reported as assets in the Non-Current Governmental Asset Account Group or as liabilities in the Non-Current Governmental Liabilities Account Group.
+Amounts paid to acquire capital assets or retire long-term debt are recorded as expenditures in the governmental funds.